telerik/xaml-docs/styling-and-appearance/styling-apperance-editing-control-templates.md

    ![Navigating to the required XAML file](images/styling-apperance-editing-control-templates_1.png)

    >important Always extract the desired control template from the theme that you use in your application.
-For example, if your application uses the **Office Black** theme, extract the control template from the **Themes.Implicit\WPF40\OfficeBlack\Themes** folder.
+For example, if your application uses the **Office Black** theme, extract the control template from the **Themes.Implicit\WPF\OfficeBlack\Themes** folder.
 The control templates are different for each theme.
 Using the wrong template may lead to errors or undesired behavior.

 1. In the editor, find the default style for the **RadListBox** control.
 It is called **RadListBoxStyle**.